barzilab1/lifetime_suicide_longitudinal/README.md

 * 109678 = Lifetime suicide attempt (0=no, 1=yes)
 * 109679 = Sum PHQ-9 score
 * Depression_mod_above_at_phq = Depression in PHQ (0=no, 1=yes)

+cross-sectional:
+* 322 participate in both
+* 6674 participate only in cross and have data
+* 660 suicide attempts (10%)

 #### Buckets: